Gabriel-Nunes/fraud_detection_sample_workflow/README.md

 # fraud-detection-analysis

-## 🏦 Detecting Fraud in Bank Transactions
+## 🏦 Detecting Fraud in Financial Transactions

-This notebook demonstrates the basic development of a predictive system for detecting fraudulent bank transactions using machine learning techniques.
+This notebook demonstrates the basic development of a predictive system for detecting fraudulent transactions using machine learning techniques.
 The project aims to simulate a realistic fraud detection basic workflow — from data preprocessing to model evaluation and interpretation.

 ### 🚩 Objective